 For many drivers, car maintenance jobs such as filling up with screen wash are something other people do.
 According to various polls, anywhere between a third and a half of drivers struggle when it comes to even basic tasks to keep their car fit and healthy.

 But there are some jobs that are key to safe driving and remarkably straightforward to do.
 Topping up the screen wash is one of those.
 To react safely to hazards ahead, you need to be able to see them.
-That’s where screen wash is vital.
+That’s why this simple liquid is so vital.
 It’s so important that not having any is sufficient reason for a car to fail its MOT.
 Here’s all you need to know to perform this vital DIY motoring task.

 How do you know when it needs doing?